Welcome to my website.

-Upon retiring, I found the time to fulfill an ambition, which was to write three novels, these stories had been at the back of my mind for several years, but prior to my retirement, I was always too busy running my business to spend the time or concentrate on these stories.
+Upon retiring, I found time to fulfil an ambition which was to write four novels, these stories had been at the back of my mind for several years, but prior to my retirement, I was always to busy running my business to spend the time or concentrate on these stories.

-By now I was hooked and went on to write two other adventure stories.
+By now I was hooked and went on to write two other adventure stories and I have now just finished my fourth.

 In their memory, I went home and wrote this poem, which was then narrated and put to music and turned into a video by my nephew, singer-songwriter, Oliver Frost Danson which I would now like to share with you.